thanlong/VMOSPro_RootXposed_Terminal/README.md

 <img src="https://i.imgur.com/4xMi7fx.png" />

-This script/tool can be used on VMOS, VMOS and any virtual machine (F1VM, VphoneGaga, X8Sandbox) with read-write system partition!
+This script/tool can be used on VMOS, VMOS and any virtual machine (F1VM, X8Sandbox) with read-write system partition!

 Only Superuser by Koush root supported, not Magisk or SuperSU.